 Matopos National Park, Zimbabwe

 From November through to March, the Park is turned into dense greenery due to this period being the rainy season.
-However, you will still be able to scale the rocks and spot various Bushmen artworks concealed under rocks or inside hollows at any time of the year.
+However, you will still be able to scale the rocks and spot various Bushmen artworks concealed under rocks or inside hollows.
 From the highest rocks’ summit you will have a wonderful vantage point from which to observe the stunning sunsets of the area.
 With no urbanisation around, the skies at night are crisp and clear, giving you a chance to enjoy beautiful evenings beneath a blanket of sparkling stars.

 Though Zimbabwe has experienced horrific inflation of more than 200 million percent per year, trading is now in American currency and the economy has become much more stable.
 The country is a safe place, but does contain wild animals that can be unpredictable and dangerous.
 Despite the people of the country, especially those in Matabeleland, having suffered heavily over the past thirty years or so, they continue to smile and are always friendly and hospitable to any visitors.